-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Russell 1000 Growth Index.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Topix Net Total Return Index.
 The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
 The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a "growth" style of investing, looking for companies that have above- average potential for earnings growth.
-The investment process is driven by fundamental research.
+The investment manager uses fundamental analysis, which aims to select equities of companies with a healthy balance sheet, attractive returns on invested capital with superior growth potential.
+The investment manager engages with the management of those companies in order to improve capital allocation and ESG (environmental, social and governance) practices.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.